kuzGo/kuzco/TESTING.md

 <a name="totop"/>

 At various stages of the project development I have been using extensive testing of the website.Main tools used to test the website are Google Dev Tools,Firefox Dev Tools .
 To validate the code  I have been using W3C Markup Validator, W3C CSS Validator - PEP8 Online to ensure proper indentation and full PEP8 compliance.
-During development The [Built-In Django's Debugger](https://docs.djangoproject.com/en/4.0/ref/settings/) was set to `True` so the code has been refactored on multiple occasions should any errors occurred.
+During development The [Built-In Django's Debugger](https://docs.djangoproject.com/en/4.0/ref/settings/) was set to `True` so the code has been refactored on multiple occasions should any errors occur.

 - Issue : One of the major issues occured after deploying my project, static files no longer work on localhost.
 - Steps I took to resolve: I tried setting DEBUG=True, DEVELOPMNET= True, commented out postgres DB and and added : `STATIC_ROOT = os.path.join(BASE_DIR, 'static')`, ran ``collectstatic`` , however, css and JS are not working locally.
   * Posted the issue on Slack channel #project-milestone-4 for assistance.
-  * Contacted the Code Istitute Tutor support (Tutor Jo)
+  * Contacted the Code Institute Tutor support (Tutor Jo)
 - Solution : Uncomment the database, revert everything back to the original code and checked for typos in `DEVELOPMNET= True`

 - Issue : During developing `update_reviews` in my ``Reviews`` class I have been constantly receiving an ``error 404``.
-- Steps I took to resolve: Refactoring the code and tried to chnage the `{% url %}` hovewer, after contacting Tutor support, with the assistance of Tutor Igor, we finally solved the issue.
+- Steps I took to resolve: Refactoring the code and trying to change the ``{% url %}`` however, after contacting Tutor support, with the assistance of Tutor Igor, we finally solved the issue.
-- Solution : Moving the `{% url %}` to the `reviews.html` and unindent the `return` code to render properly.
+- Solution : Moving the ``{% url %}`` to the reviews.html and unindenting the return code to render properly.

 - Issue: During long hours of coding I ran into a bug while developing `checkout` models.
 - Steps I took to resolve: Refactoring the code. posted the issue #project-milestone-4 for assistance.
-Contacted the Code Istitute Tutor support (Tutor Sean)
+Contacted the Code Institute Tutor support (Tutor Sean)
-- Solution:Sean spotted typo in `OrderLineItem` class and also the issue that I accidentally entered the code there insted in `Order` class.
+- Solution:Sean spotted a typo in `OrderLineItem` class and also the issue that I accidentally entered the code there instead in `Order` class.
 After refactoring the code the issue has been resolved.

 ## Code Validation